Sandra1me/Target-Practice-Game/README.md

 For the installation, refer to the "Installation" section.

 The game will continue until we fail five times or click the exit button (the X above).

-## Roadmap

-Shortly, I will add both score and failure meters.
-I will also add background music and sound effects.

 ## License